ShivanshPratap/Building-Data-Pipelines-in-Azure-with-Azure-Synapse-Analytics/README.md

 # Building-Data-Pipelines-in-Azure-with-Azure-Synapse-Analytics
-In this Microsoft Azure Data Engineering Project, you will learn how to build a data pipeline using Azure Synapse Analytics, Azure Storage and Azure Synapse SQL pool to perform data analysis on the 2021 Olympics dataset.
+In this Microsoft Azure Data Engineering Project, I've build a data pipeline using Azure Synapse Analytics, Azure Storage and Azure Synapse SQL pool to perform data analysis on the 2021 Olympics dataset.

 # Business Overview: